So, like many of you, I used to suffer from insomnia.

 But here's the deal.

-And they think that in terms of the predictions and the forecasts, this is where he it comes in, that it's far from settled.
+And they think that in terms of the predictions and the forecasts, this is where it comes in, that it's far from settled.

-The predictions in the forecast.
+The predictions and the forecast.

 People thought blacks and whites shouldn't marry.